About the Artist

 His work has been exhibited in dozens of galleries and museums throughout every region of the U.S., and in Europe.

-In addition, Mr. Nieman is the author of ten books, and separate tabs on this site will direct you to those areas.
+In addition, Mr. Nieman is the author of more than two dozen books, and separate tabs on this site will direct you to those areas.

 The paintings shown on this website come from several discreet approaches: